If a school injury has set you back, we'll help you move forward

 • Tick icon No obligation to start a claim

-School injury claims are usually considered to be public liability claims.
-Click on the icons below for more information:
+School injury claims usually fall under public and occupiers liability.
+Click the icon below for more information on how to proceed.

-No win, no fee school accident injury compensation claims
+Can I make a no win, no fee school accident injury claim?

 Find out more about how no win, no fee claims work